 Michael let it go for a week before he had someone check his bed to make sure he wasn't crazy.
 When they found nothing, he didn't believe them and in his search for answers, he ended up online where he learned about a psychosis called Ekbom's syndrome.
 Ekbom's or "delusional parasitosis" is a rare form of neurosis where someone genuinely believes they are being swarmed with bugs.
 To avoid this feeling Micahel went back to the doctor and was prescribed a meth-based medication.
 He still gets the bugs but tries to ignore them.

-On the street, Ekbom's is more commonly known as ice bugs or meth mites, and is associated with hardcore meth users.
-But not everyone with Ekbom's uses meth, and not everyone on meth gets the bugs.
+On the street, Ekbom's is more commonly known as ice bugs or meth mites, and is associated with hardcore ice users.
+But not everyone with Ekbom's uses ice, and not everyone on ice gets the bugs.
 When writing this article I spent days trying to find a local user who had experienced bugs and finally gave up.
-Eventually I turned to the net, which is how I found Michael, who lives in California.
-According to Jack Nagle, a past addict who works as the national intake and assessment manager at Dayhab, a rehab clinic specializing in meth addiction about half an hour east of the Melbourne CBD, this isn't surprising at all.
-He personally sees how rare ice bugs are, and even when he was a gaunt, thieving addict he never got them.
+Eventually I turned to the net which is how I found Michael, who lives in California.
+According to Jack Nagle, a past addict who works as the National intake and assessment manager at Dayhab, a rehab clinic specialising in ice addiction about half an hour east of the Melbourne CBD, this isn't surprising at all.
+He personally sees how rare bugs are, and even when he was a gaunt, thieving addict he never got the bugs.

 These days he's four years and four months sober.
 His job is to get addicts into treatment, but every time an anti-ice scare campaign hits national television, such as a recent Australian government initiative showing a woman digging her fingernails into her skin, things get a little bit harder.